 Louisiana’s River Parishes encompasses an area of Louisiana stretching from the outskirts of New Orleans following the Mississippi River Road extending to the outskirts of the Baton Rouge area.
-Visitors have so many things to do at their fingertips - explore 10 historic plantation estates, delve into the mysteries of the swamps, eat your fill of andouille sausage, discover the history of perique (a rare blending tobacco cultivated in the area) or even catch catfish at Lac des Allmands.
+Visitors have so many things to do at their fingertips - explore 10 historic plantation estates, delve into the mysteries of the swamps, eat your fill of andouille sausage, discover the history of perique (a rare blending tobacco cultivated in the area) or even catch catfish at Lac des Allemands.
 The town Des Allemands is known as the Catfish Capital of the Universe.
 Needless to say, you’ll find activities for everyone in the River Parishes area.

 Coffee & Norco

-Grab a coffe brewed to perfection or a melt-in-your-mouth donut to start your day at Café Perique in Gramercy.
+Grab a coffee brewed to perfection or a melt-in-your-mouth donut to start your day at Café Perique in Gramercy.
 Don't have a sweet tooth?
 Try their classic southern breakfast items - including biscuits, grits, eggs and more.

 Chung’s Heavenly Cafe